 Beginning each fall, the Health Center administers influenza vaccines at a low cost to students, staff and faculty.
 All students have access to the campus' full-service Health Center for diagnosis and aid when ill.
 The Health Center has:

-- a nurse practitioner available by appointment
+- A nurse practitioner available by appointment

-- first aid services
+- First aid services

-- OTC medications
+- Over the counter medications

-- specialists and other health care referrals
+- Specialists and other health care referrals

-- a lab and other resources
+- A lab and other resources